Josh Donaldson Player Props: Yankees vs. Red Sox

 Josh Donaldson At The Plate

-- Donaldson is batting .161 with four home runs and three walks.
+- Donaldson has five home runs and three walks while hitting .171.

-- Donaldson has picked up a hit in four games this year (40.0%), including one multi-hit game.
+- Donaldson has had a base hit in five of 11 games this year, and multiple hits once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.